Refinance

 Velocity banking gets pitched as a shortcut to paying off a mortgage in a fraction of the usual time.
 The basic idea is simple enough, but the real-world execution is a lot harder than the videos make it sound.

-For a small group of borrowers, it can help accelerate debt payoff.
+For a small group of borrowers, it can help speed up debt payoff.
 For most people, it adds risk and complexity that usually isn't worth it.

 What velocity banking is